-5.4 Reduction in DRAM Energy Consumption
+5.4 Reduction in DRAM Power Consumption

-Our experiments to assess the energy saving potential of the new refresh method is performed on an IBM PowerPC 405LP evaluation board [16].
-This board is very suitable for conducting power-related experiments with support for Dynamic Voltage and Frequency Scaling (DVFS).
+Our experiments to assess the power saving potential of the new refresh method is performed on an IBM PowerPC 405LP evaluation board [17].
+This board is customized for conducting power-related experiments with support for Dynamic Voltage and Frequency Scaling (DVFS).
 Voltage and frequency can be scaled in software via user-defined operation points ranging from 266 MHz at 1.8V to 33 MHz at 1V.
 There are four PC-133 compatible SDRAM memory modules (1M x 32b x 4 internal banks, 128Mb, non-ECC).
 The four 16-MB modules are arranged to provide 64MB of total SDRAM memory.
-Individual SDRAM memory modules are arranged on the evaluation board in banks to improve throughput.
-In this board design, there are 4 modules arranged as four banks, each module containing four internal banks.
-This board has several probe points that enable us to measure the voltage and current of all SDRAM modules.
-We used an analog data acquisition board to measure the voltage and current supplied to the SDRAM modules.
+Individual SDRAM memory modules are arranged on the evaluation board in "banks" to improve throughput.
+In this board design, four modules with four banks are installed such that each module containing four internal banks.
+This board has several probe points that enable us to measure the voltage and current of all SDRAM modules - independently of the remaining components, such as processor and I/O. We used an analog data acquisition board to measure the voltage and current supplied to the SDRAM modules.
 A real-time earliest deadline first (EDF) scheduling policy was implemented as part of a user-level threads package under the Linux operating system running on the board.
-A suite of task sets with synthetic CPU workloads was utilized, similar to the task set of pattern one in DVSleak [26].
+A suite of task sets with synthetic CPU workloads was utilized, similar to the task set of pattern one in DVSleak [29] with aggressive dynamic frequency and voltage scaling (DVFS) enabled based on feedback.
 Each task set comprises ten independent periodic tasks whose WCET is in the range of 1ms to 100ms.
 The task set is designed to allow user control of the CPU/memory load so that we can study the SDRAM power consumption at various load points.
 On this platform, we implemented the refresh task within a Linux kernel module.
-When this module is loaded, it disables auto-refresh by programming the DRAM Controller and starts a periodic task at 10 ms, which takes up the responsibility of refreshing.
+When this module is loaded, it disables auto-refresh by programming the DRAM Controller and starts a task with a period of 10 ms responsible for DRAM refreshes.
 At every invocation, this task refreshes a subset of rows using our hybrid refresh method.
-Figure 5.6 compares the energy consumption of the SDRAM at different load points (from 10% to 90%) between our approach and hardware auto-refresh.
-As can be seen from the graph, our approach always consumes less energy than the hardware auto-refresh method.
-We obtained about 5% energy savings on the average for the same amount of work in a fixed period of time.
+Figure 9 compares the power consumption of the SDRAM at different load points (from 10% to 90%) between our approach and hardware auto-refresh.
+As can be seen from the graph, our approach always consumes less power than the hardware auto-refresh method.
+For the memory subsystem, we obtained about 5% power savings on the average for the same amount of work in a fixed period of time.
+Power savings are linear to execution time here as we do not exploit the DVFS of the board.
+We suspect that operating system noise caused the power to be the same for 30% and 50% utilization (for the hybrid method).
+This prompted us to verify power savings on the board by replacing Linux with Micro C/OS-II.